Best Known For

 Answer questions and see how you rank against other players.Play Now

 Meanwhile, Robbins was indulging a lifelong fascination with auto racing.
-He began in the early 1960s by racing stock cars on small dirt tracks; by the end of the decade, he had progressed from small, local races to the NASCAR Grand National division where he competed with the likes of Richard Petty and Cale Yarbrough.
+He began in the early 1960s by racing stock cars on small dirt tracks.
+By the end of the decade, he had progressed from small, local races to the NASCAR Grand National division.
+Robbins competed with the likes of Richard Petty and Cale Yarbrough on the NASCAR circuit.

 profile name: Marty Robbins profile occupation: